Brabourne Stadium: Concerts and events

-In 1946, the leader of the Ismaili Muslims, Aga Khan, was weighed in diamonds at the ground, the diamonds were then were donated to charity.
+In 1946, the leader of the Ismaili Muslims, Aga Khan, was weighed in diamonds at the ground, the diamonds were then donated to charity.
 Jawaharlal Nehru, then Prime Minister of India, addressed a packed Brabourne Stadium during a NUS convention in 1950.
 Nikita Khrushchev, then chief of the Communist Party of the Soviet Union, delivered a speech to a crowd of approximately 75,000 to 100,000 people at the ground in 1955.
 In November 1971 a concert was organised at the stadium by the Bangladesh Aid Committee in support of the Bangladesh Liberation War.
 The Indian National Congress celebrated its centenary at the ground in 1985.
 During this event, MF Husain was commissioned by the Congress to create 22 paintings within five days at Brabourne.
 A performance by 700 dancers and thousands of musicians took place at Brabourne in the presence of Pope John Paul II in 1986.
 The performance interpreted religious themes through Indian dance.

 Brabourne was the venue of the second Filmfare Awards ceremony in 1955.
 The 26th International Film Festival of India was held at the Brabourne in 1995.
 The ground has played host to a few Music bands.
 In 1994, Bryan Adams performed at the Brabourne, which was his first concert in India.
 The Zubin Mehta–led Israel Philharmonic orchestra performed four concerts at Brabourne in 1994, each with a capacity crowd of 15,000.
 The Rolling Stones performed at the ground during their Licks Tour on 7 April 2003 to a sold-out crowd of 25,000 people.
 Plácido Domingo performed at the Brabourne in 2008 as part of a concert.
 Some Indian artists, such as Jagjit Singh and Lata Mangeshkar, have also performed at the ground.
 Awwal Number, a Bollywood movie starring Aamir Khan and directed by Dev Anand, was shot at the ground in the late 1980s.